chardso/building-a-frequency-modulation-prototype/README.md

 *The waveform that carries the baseband signal to another range of frequenciesis called **carrier waveform** or simply carrier,the process by which it's accomplished is called **modulation**.*

 The information bearing signal is used to modulate the carrier and so it is sometimes called **modulating signal**.
+The information bearing signal is sometimes called **baseband signal**.